Why The Church Fathers Weren’t Infallible

 On The Canon

-Papias not only stated that John the elder wrote the Book of Revelation (Daniel Theron, Evidence of Tradition, 1958, pgs.
+Papias not only stated that John the Elder wrote the Book of Revelation (Daniel Theron, Evidence of Tradition, 1958, pgs.
 30, 31) but also went on to teach that Revelation should be taken out of the canon of Scripture (Eusebius, Ecclesiastical History, Vol. III, Section 39.

 Irenaeus, Jerome and Papias thought that the Gospel of Matthew was written in Hebrew and Peter preached the Gospel in Rome.
-This makes no sense, for God was moving from one dispensation (Jewish) to another (Gentile), therefore Hebrew would soon become obsolete and Greek was the tongue of the world (Irenaeus in Theron, Evidence of Tradition, p.
+This makes no sense, for God was moving from one dispensation (Jewish) to another (Gentile), therefore Hebrew would soon become obsolete, and Greek was the tongue of the world (Irenaeus in Theron, Evidence of Tradition, p.
 43).

 Irenaeus quoted the Bible 1,800 times.